Skip to main content

 Use target and reference controls

-Depending on the asset type and workflow, you can use target-style controls to:
+Depending on the asset type and model used, you can use target-style controls to:

 • Set an image as a start frame